 When I met my friend TC five years ago, she was struggling to exit a highly toxic co-dependent relationship.

-The triangle represents an interplay between behaviour patterns that an individual resorts to when in contact with another individual’s behaviour patterns.
-So question is, how would you know which of the three (often it’s more than one) roles you tend to resort to unconsciously, when relating to another person or a larger situation?
+The triangle represents an interplay between behavior patterns that an individual resort to when in contact with another individual’s behavior patterns.
+So question is, how would you know which of the three (often it’s more than one) roles you tend to resort to unconsciously when relating to another person or a larger situation?

 When you step into the victim’s shoes, the whole world seems like it’s out to get you.

-As a victim, your personal sense of power takes an immediate backseat and in its place comes a helplessness that is sapping and depressing.
+As a victim, your personal sense of power takes an immediate backseat, and in its place comes helplessness that is sapping and depressing.
 In the victim’s shoes, an individual often experiences “stuckness”, considering the perceived loss of power makes them feel like the situation can’t ever change.